The Best Rooster Breed for Your Flock

 Reading Time: 6 minutes

-On the hunt for the best rooster breed for your flock?
+On the hunt for the best rooster breeds for your flock?
 There’s plenty to choose from, but which breed will work best for you?
 Each breed has its own average “chickenality” to consider, and different roosters perform different jobs better than others.
-To find the best rooster breed for your flock, you need to answer a few questions first.
+To find the best rooster for your flock, you need to answer a few questions first.

 Can You Have One?